Ever panic on a portrait session because you’re unsure as to your camera settings? Relax! Here are some easy tips for your portrait camera settings!

 Kelvin White Balance

 The last option is using Kelvin.
-Kelvin is a temperature color scale that ranges from 2000k to 9000k…or from an warm orange temperature (2000k) to a cool blue temperature (9000k).
+Kelvin is a temperature color scale that ranges from 2000k to 9000k…or from a warm orange temperature (2000k) to a cool blue temperature (9000k).
 Based on the lighting, YOU choose the numerical value.
 Does that sound complicated?
 It is…but it’s great when you figure it out.
-For example on a sunny day, you’d choose a value of 5500k because you don’t need to compensate the white balance.
+For example on a sunny day, you’d choose a value of 5500k because you don’t need to compensate for the white balance.

 Kelvin really allows you to make small adjustments IN camera.
 Basically, you start recognizing what you need in your images.
 So if you’re in a super warm situation, like crazy yellow tungsten light, you want to cool the image, so you’ll choose a value of like 3000.
-If you’re image is cool (or blueish), then you want to warm it up (choosing a higher value number like 6000+).
+If your image is cool (or blueish), then you want to warm it up (choosing a higher value number like 6000+).
 It honestly is NOT as hard as it seems.

 Cool/Blue Tint = Warm and increase value to above 5500k.